godse823/cpp-challenge/README.md

 # Library Management System
-A mini project in which all library operations like retrievalof book, subbmission of book, late fees etc are are implemented lij
+A mini project in which all library operations like retrievalof book, subbmission of book, late fees etc are are implemented.
 A cpp challenge of linked list and perform all operation